busemorose/KarstID/README.md

 apply recession model.
 The recession selection is done with a slider and four buttons:

--   `Select a time interval`: define the time interval of the above plot
+-   `Select a time interval`: define the time interval of the plot
 -   `Zoom`: zoom on the plot according to the dimensions of the mouse brush
 -   `Reset`: reset the default (full) time interval
 -   `Add`: add the selected recession curve (dimensions of the mouse brush) to the KarstID workspace.
 A recap of the information is displayed in the table below
--   `Delete`: delete the selected recession curve in the table below from the KarstID workspace
+-   `Delete`: delete the selected recession curve in the table from the KarstID workspace

-It is possible to save the time series of the recession curve with the `Download selected recession` button and save the recap table with the `Download table` button.
-It is possible to save and import the entire KarstID workspace with the `Upload KarstID recession workspace` and `Save KarstID recession workspace`.
+It is possible to save the time series of the selected recession curves with the `Download selected recession` button and save the recap table with the `Download table` button.
+It is possible to save and import the entire KarstID workspace with the `Save KarstID recession workspace` and `Upload KarstID recession workspace`, respectively.

 <img src="gif/recession_curves_selection.gif" width="100%" />

-Once the recession curves are selected, they all appear in the table below and can be selected.
+Once the recession curves are saved, they all appear in the table below and can be selected.
 When selected, the recession model interface is displayed on the right.
 The workflow is:

 -   Remove potential perturbations on the recession with the `Remove spikes in the recession curve` checkbox